wikimedia/phoenix/README.markdown

 [Working draft of our CDM](https://docs.google.com/spreadsheets/d/1ZWuczQQ0XpzCYS92PKXpIP3FM4ds0XPQyz7q9xR5GuE)

 *Note: Honestly, we don't know if it's humanly possible to "structure" Wikipedia documents.
-We are identifying the Biggest Challenges so we can raise them and resolve them organizationally.* x
+We are identifying the Biggest Challenges so we can raise them and resolve them organizationally.*

 ## Secondary focus